 At present, the regulatory framework for medicines that existed before the end of the transition period has effectively been preserved in UK domestic legislation as 'retained EU law' which has prevented substantial divergence to the regulation of medicines so far.
-However, the UK Government has now introduced the Retained EU Law (Revocation and Reform) Bill 2022 which intends to end the "special status" of retained EU law under UK law.
-If enacted into law, this would facilitate departure from retained EU law, and may lead to greater regulatory divergence between the EU and UK in the future.
-In comparison, as matters currently stand, under the terms of the Northern Ireland Protocol (the NIP), implemented by the EU (Withdrawal Agreement) Act 2020.
-Northern Ireland is treated for the same purposes as if it were still an EU Member State, and must remain aligned to the EU single market and customs rules.
+However, the Retained EU Law (Revocation and Reform) Bill 2022 which intends to end the "special status" of retained EU law under UK law was enacted into law on June 29, 2023.
+It facilitates the departure from retained EU law, and may lead to greater regulatory divergence between the EU and UK in the future.
+In comparison, as matters currently stand, under the terms of the Northern Ireland Protocol (the NIP), implemented by the EU (Withdrawal Agreement) Act 2020, Northern Ireland is treated for the same purposes as if it were still an EU Member State, and must remain aligned to the EU single market and customs rules.
 The UK government has also introduced a bill 'Northern Ireland Protocol Bill' which if enacted into law would enable the government to unilaterally disapply parts of the NIP which may lead to changes to the regulatory environment in Northern Ireland, and may trigger retaliatory measures against the UK by the EU.
 However, on February 27, 2023, the UK government and the EU Commission reached political agreement on a package of proposed amendments to the NIP (Windsor Framework).
-According to the UK government, if these proposals are implemented, this would lead to a "carveout from EU rules" and, amongst other measures, the UK medicines regulator (MHRA) would be responsible for approving medicines for the whole UK market, meaning that medicinal products available in Northern Ireland will not have to comply with EU law but rather with UK law, so medicinal products would be able to freely circulate between Northern Ireland and Great Britain.
-Furthermore, the UK government has said that it will withdraw the Northern Ireland Protocol Bill under the Windsor Framework if it is implemented.
-The future regulatory framework for medicines in Northern Ireland will remain uncertain until the proposals are passed into law.
+These proposals were adopted on March 24, 2023 and include, amongst other measures a "carve-out from EU rules".
+Indeed, the UK medicines regulator (MHRA) will be responsible for approving medicines for the whole UK market, meaning that medicinal products available in Northern Ireland and Great Britain.
+It is expected that these new measures put in place by the Windsor Framework will take effect from January 1, 2025.
 The EU-UK Trade and Cooperation Agreement allows for future deviation from the current regulatory framework and it is not known if and/or when any deviations may occur, which may have an impact on Eiger's business.